Back to Resources

 There are a few things to notice here (beyond the fact that the metrics are actually just a part of the whole picture):

 • DORA metrics are lagging indicators.
-They will give you a picture of delivery performance, but they won’t explain any of the context behind it (that is, which capabilities across tech, process, or culture are strong or lacking in your organization).
+They will give you a picture of delivery performance, but they won’t explain any of the context behind it.
+You'll need more context to know which capabilities are strong or lacking in your organization).

-• DORA metrics don’t capture well-being, which is not only an outcome in itself but a co-predictor of organizational performance.
+• They don’t capture well-being, which is both an outcome and a predictor of organizational performance.

-Outside of surveys, how would internal teams begin to measure or quantify “well-being” or “burnout” or “work recovery”?
-However, the data available is rapidly evolving — as is our ability to surface insights that lead to high-value outcomes.
+Outside of surveys, how can teams measure “well-being,” “burnout,” or “work recovery”?
+Available data is evolving, as is our ability to surface insights leading to high-value outcomes.

 A New Comprehensive Measure of Engineering Effectiveness

-While the State of DevOps reports rely on self-reported survey data, many different engineering intelligence solutions today use telemetry across CI/CD, project management, and version control platforms to quantify how teams perform against each of the DORA metrics and provide high-level views of how trends are changing over time.
+While the State of DevOps reports rely on self-reported survey data, engineering intelligence solutions can also use telemetry from developer tools to quantify team performance and track trends over time.

-Measuring efficiency is critical to the success of our customers.
-Like any other engineering intelligence platform, Uplevel provides visibility into the four DORA metrics necessary to assess delivery throughput and stability.
+Measuring efficiency is critical for our customers.
+Uplevel measures the four DORA metrics to assess delivery, throughput, and stability.

 mttr